-Organization for Positive Action and Leadership (OPAL) works to achieve equity in Evanston through voter education, civic engagement, and candidate development.
+The Organization for Positive Action and Leadership (OPAL) works to achieve racial equity in Evanston through advocacy, voter education, civic engagement, and candidate development.
+OPAL:

-OPAL works tirelessly to ensure that local leadership reflects and prioritizes racial equity.
+·Works to ensure that leadership reflects and prioritizes racial equity.

-OPAL is dedicated to amplify the voices of Evanston residents who have been underrepresented.
+·Works to amplify the voices of Evanston residents who have been under-represented.

 OPAL is led by committed volunteers.